 By the year 2050, it is estimated from Harvard researchers that obesity in the U.S. will be 42%.
 That is almost 1 in 2.

 There are many reasons.
-First, our lives are very hectic and stressful, including the need to be very careful about our expenses.
-More often than not, our jobs/careers don’t allow us to be home at a reasonable hour.
+First, our lives are hectic and stressful, including the need to be careful about our expenses.
+More often than not, our jobs don’t allow us to be home at a reasonable hour.

-Our bodies are the temple for our soul so why not nourish our temples with the best food possible to operate at 100% efficiency.
-Our diets play a major role in overall health along with exercise, proper nutrition, emotional health and physical health along with Chiropractic care.
+Our bodies are the temple for our soul.
+Why not nourish our temples with the best diet possible to operate at 100% efficiency?
+Our diet plays a major role in overall health, along with exercise, nutrition, emotional health, physical health, and Chiropractic Care.